Returns an enumerator that iterates through the collection.

 false, Current is undefined.
 You cannot set Current to the first element of the collection again; you must create a new enumerator instance instead.

 An enumerator remains valid as long as the collection remains unchanged.
 If changes are made to the collection, such as adding, modifying, or deleting elements, the enumerator is irrecoverably invalidated and the next call to MoveNext or Reset throws an InvalidOperationException.
-If the collection is modified between calling MoveNext method and obtaining the value of the Current property, Current returns the element that it is set to, even if the enumerator is already invalidated.

 The enumerator does not have exclusive access to the collection; therefore, enumerating through a collection is intrinsically not a thread-safe procedure.
 To guarantee thread safety during enumeration, you can lock the collection during the entire enumeration.
 To allow the collection to be accessed by multiple threads for reading and writing, you must implement your own synchronization.